Dianna Brice Murder: Tylydiah Garnett Arrested In Connection To Murder Of 21-Year-Old Dianna Brice, Police Say

 An autopsy performed last week determined Brice’s cause of death was multiple gunshot wounds to the head.

 The timeline of events shows that on March 30, around 11:30 a.m., Justin Smith, Brice’s boyfriend, picked her up from K Laundry in Lansdowne.
-Before she was picked up, her mother noticed she was visibly upset but wouldn’t say why.READ MORE: Man Injured In North Philadelphia Shooting: Police
+Before she was picked up, her mother noticed she was visibly upset but wouldn’t say why.READ MORE: Man Ends Up In Police Custody After Shot In West Philadelphia

 By 1:30 p.m. the victim’s mom calls to say the laundry is done and it’s time to head home.
 Brice says she never made it to the pharmacy to pick up her prescription but would meet at home.